 Progressive organizations are using digital AI technology to improve accessibility to their products and services for customers with disabilities.

 While web-based and mobile financial services are an ideal way to meet the needs of differently-abled customers, these customers have been traditionally inadequately served by businesses.
-Using AI tech to assist customers organizations can go beyond basic requirements and ensure that ‘all’ customers are provided an equal experience.
+Using AI chatbot to assist customers organizations can go beyond basic requirements and ensure that ‘all’ customers are provided an equal experience.

-AI can take care of a number of routine and repetitive tasks in services, manufacturing, etc. For example, as mentioned earlier, AI bots have shown remarkable results in handling customer queries that are repetitive thereby freeing up time for the support staff to focus on value-adding transactions.
+AI chatbot can take care of a number of routine and repetitive tasks in services, manufacturing, etc. For example, as mentioned earlier, AI bots have shown remarkable results in handling customer queries that are repetitive thereby freeing up time for the support staff to focus on value-adding transactions.